macbuse/WRITING/life.md

 sacrifice.
 What will they erect as a monument to the ruined lives this time?

 Stern faces in white coats tell us that there was no other humane option.
-Their vows demand that they protect life and we must all, no matter what our profession or vocation, renounce our common rights that they might respect them.
+Their oaths demand that they protect life and we must all, no matter what our profession or vocation, renounce our common rights that they might respect their sacred vows.
 So we did but for what?
 The angel of death passed by and carried off many souls, but were they not those whose time was already almost at hand.